awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Elastic Inference accelerator name<a name="elastic-Inference-accelerator"></a>

-The Inferentia resource requirement for your task definition\.
-For more information, see [Using inference Inf1 instances on Amazon ECS](ecs-inference.md)\.
+The Elastic Inference accelerator resource requirement for your task definition\.
+For more information, see [What Is Elastic Inference?](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/what-is-ei.html) in the Amazon Elastic Inference Developer Guide\.

 The following parameters are allowed in a task definition: